bridgecrew-perf4/terraform-aws-ecs-5/README.md

 | log\_group | The name of the default log group for the cluster. |
 | security\_group\_id | The ID of the default security group associated with the ECS container instances. |

-## Multiple Container Definitions
-By default, this module creates a task definition with a single container definition.
-To create a task definition with multiple container definitions, refer to the documentation of the merge module.